saturnlighting/literature-review/README.md

 5. What type of road lighting is the most suitable for active travel to increase and be safer?

-This review focuses on road and/or ambient lighting and does not include studies on safety lighting equipment for pedestrians or cyclists, such as reflective clothing or bicycle-mounted lights.
+We focus on road and/or ambient lighting, excluding studies on lighting equipment for pedestrians or cyclists, such as reflective clothing or bicycle-mounted lights.

 The review is organized as follows.
-Chapter 2 describes the method.
+Section 2 describes the method.
-Chapter 3 presents the findings of the papers reviewed.
-Chapter 4 critically analyses the findings and identifies gaps in the literature.
+Section 3 presents the findings of the papers reviewed.
+Section 4 critically analyses the findings and identifies gaps in the literature.
-Chapter 5 closes the work with the conclusions.
+Section 5 closes the work with the conclusions.

 # Method

 <!-- ## Search strategy -->

 We used a hybrid systematic and snowballing method.
-First, we searched in SCOPUS electronic databased (on 11 Oct 2022) for studies investigating the relationship between active travel and road lighting.
+First, we searched in the SCOPUS electronic databased (on 11 Oct 2022) for studies investigating the relationship between active travel and road lighting.
-We searched for papers from 2000 to date.
-The query string used for the search was *walk\* OR foot OR pedestrian\* OR bicycl\* OR bik\* OR cycling OR cyclist\* OR “cycle hire” OR wheel\* OR scooter\* OR “active commut\*” OR “active transport\*” OR “active travel\*” OR “ecological commut\*” OR “ecological transport\*” OR “ecological travel\*” OR “green\* commut\*” OR “green transport\*” OR “green travel\*” OR greenway\*) AND (“city light\*” OR “public light\*” OR “road light\*” OR “road illumination” OR “street light\*” OR “street lamp\*” OR “lamp post\*” OR “light post\*” OR “light pole\*”*.
+We searched for papers from 2000 to present.
+The query string used for the search was as follows:

+*walk\* OR foot OR pedestrian\* OR bicycl\* OR bik\* OR cycling OR cyclist\* OR “cycle hire” OR wheel\* OR scooter\* OR “active commut\*” OR “active transport\*” OR “active travel\*” OR “ecological commut\*” OR “ecological transport\*” OR “ecological travel\*” OR “green\* commut\*” OR “green transport\*” OR “green travel\*” OR greenway\*) AND (“city light\*” OR “public light\*” OR “road light\*” OR “road illumination” OR “street light\*” OR “street lamp\*” OR “lamp post\*” OR “light post\*” OR “light pole\*”*

 This search, based on the content of the title, abstract, and keywords, resulted in 1227 records.
 After screening abstracts and full text, 56 studies were selected.
-We excluded papers that did not focus on active travel and road lighting.
-The majority of excluded papers focussed on… We excluded six papers that could not be accessed.
+We excluded papers that did not focus on active travel and road lighting (many studies mentioned active travel and lighting in passing but not as the topic of the paper).
+The majority of excluded papers focussed on… We excluded six papers that could not be accessed. <!--# Do we have a list of each, e.g. in a .csv file? -->

 Second, we checked the references from the studies selected (i.e. snowball technique), and after screening TBC abstracts and full